SmartSamaan/SS-IP3BEM_Smart_IntelliMeter_Pro/README.md

 •	A JTAG interface for programming of the MCU using ESP-IDF<br />
 •	Two pushbuttons for custom navigation of LCD display windows<br />
 •	RS-485 communication port for industrial grade communication with other devices <br />

+The Energy_Meter.zip folder contains the html and php files for sending data to the localhost webserver.
+For localhost running, install the platform like xampp first.